 Speak Bird, Speak Again is an important reference for Palestinian folktales.
 In the book’s introduction, the researchers state that by collecting these stories, they aim to preserve the collective memory of the Palestinian people and strengthen their cultural identity, especially among the younger generations who live either under occupation or in the diaspora, as both groups are alienated from their society’s traditions.

 British researcher Shelagh Weir published her book Palestinian Folk Costume in 1989 through the British Museum.
 In 1992, the Center for the Revival of Arab Heritage in Taibe, in Israel, adopted an initiative to preserve a collective Palestinian identity.
-In 1994, the center held a conference in Jerusalem, The First International Conference on Palestinian Folklore, with the aim of conveying “the voice of the Palestinian folkloric movement and consequently the voice of the Palestinian people to the rest of the world” (Kanaʾina Dirāsāt 166).
+In 1994, the center held a conference in Jerusalem, the First International Conference on Palestinian Folklore, with the aim of conveying “the voice of the Palestinian folkloric movement and consequently the voice of the Palestinian people to the rest of the world” (Kanaʾina Dirāsāt 166).
 Interest in Palestinian heritage continued with the declaration of the Oslo Accords in 1993 and the establishment of the Palestinian government and its national institutions that also took responsibility for preserving and maintaining interest in Palestinian heritage.
 Indeed, the Palestinian folkloric movement can be said to be part of the Palestinian national liberation movement, in that they both faced the same problems and difficulties.

 Forms of Folk Heritage

 Here we will shed light on the most important types of folk heritage, summarizing the most popular forms found in literature in general and more specifically in Palestinian children’s literature.
-After reading many compilations of children’s texts, we found that the authors had drawn on the most important forms of folk heritage; namely folktales, proverbs, and folk songs.
-While they did turn to other forms of Palestinian literature as well, they did so only occasionally, and thus does not contribute to the aims of the study.
-Thus, here we will simply summarize e the findings that are applicable to this book, as there are many studies that provide detailed explanations of the various genres of folk heritage (See Khuri al-Maṣādir, al-Muṣṭalaḥ).
+After reading many compilations of children’s texts, we found that the authors had drawn on the most important forms of folk heritage, namely, folktales, proverbs, and folk songs.
+While they did turn to other forms of Palestinian literature as well, they did so only occasionally, and thus this does not contribute to the aims of the study.
+Thus, here we will simply summarize the findings that are applicable to this book, as there are many studies that provide detailed explanations of the various genres of folk heritage (see Khuri al-Maṣādir, al-Muṣṭalaḥ).
 This chapter’s unique contribution is in its focus on defining Palestinian folk heritage.

 The Concept of Folktales